 Emergency Medical Technician (EMT) Training Credit

-Students who successfully complete EMT training will be awarded five (5) total Monmouth University credits – three (3) credits of Biology free electives (and two (2) credits for PE-201 Safety and First Aid (2 cr.).
+Students who successfully complete EMT training will be awarded five (5) total Monmouth University credits – three (3) credits of Biology free electives (and two (2) credits for PE-201 First Aid/CPR/AED Certification (2 cr.).
 Students wishing to be awarded credit should present an active certification identification card to the Transcript Credit Evaluator.

 American Council on Education (ACE)